How to Play Codenames Rules

-- 2 teams and each team assigns a Spymaster
+- Players split into 2 teams, with each team assigning a Spymaster

 - There are 25 codenames (words) on the table

-- Spymasters give clues to their teams to guess the codenames of their team’s agents
+- Spymasters must guide each team to guess the codenames of their team’s agents by providing a clue to them

-- Teams attempt to guess the right codenames related to their team’s agents
+- Teams use the clue to guess the right codenames related to their team’s agents

-- Spymasters sit on same side of the table and rest of the team sit on opposite side
+- Spymasters sit on the same side of the table

 - Choose Codenames (words) to place on table